Posts for: February, 2016

 Contact a dentist in Fairfax

-For more information on how dental implants work, contact Dr. Jennifer Kim at Pender Dental Care in Merrifield and Fairfax, VA.
+For more information on how dental implants work, contact Dr. Jennifer Kim at Pender Dental Care in Fairfax, VA.
 Schedule a comprehensive dental exam and consultation today!

 Your smile may look healthy, but something quite unhealthy may be going on behind it.
 Unbeknownst to you, periodontal (gum) disease could even now be damaging tissues and bone that could lead to tooth loss.
 Caused by plaque, a thin film of food remnant and bacteria built up on the teeth due to poor oral hygiene, gum disease can aggressively spread deep into gum tissues without you even realizing it.